My Aging Mother

 It doesn't matter that I have answered that question upward of three times today.
 What does matter is that today, we are together, today we have fellowship and share memories.
 Today is a gift from God that was not promised but has come.
 Today is a day to be enjoyed as best we can for as long as we can.

 The Past is Behind You

 Has she been mistreated?
 Has she been denied food or nourishment?
-No, she has not, but what she has done is fallen for the deception that plagues many and older person.
-Regardless of what time of day, she already feels full.
-That "already full" that is based in a lie.
+No, she has not, but what she has done is fallen for the deception that plagues many older people.
+Regardless of what time of day it is, she already feels full.
+That "already full" is based on a lie.
 For surely, how can you feel, "already full" when you have eaten nothing but cold cereal and yogurt that day?

 Love is an Action Word

 I continue to gaze at my aging mother.
-I look at the silver grey, shoulder length hair, once red-brown and always impeccable.
+I look at the silver-grey, shoulder-length hair, once red-brown and always impeccable.
 Now, a scraggly mess, disheveled from mane to end.
 I take a comb and brush and, with permission, begin to style her hair, making jokes about the past and inquiring about the "now".
-I don't ask about the future aa it too is not a promise, but a gift, if it comes.
+I don't ask about the future as it too is not a promise, but a gift, if it comes.

 Stepping Down From the Throne

 My aging mother...once queen of her era, commander of community decisions, keeper of the calm between opposing factions, defender of the ignorant, teacher of all who would listen; now although still living, breathing, and articulate, she has stepped down from her throne and relegated her past into the category of old memories...

 Forgotten by all who hailed her courage, neglected by all who rallied her cause, not spoken of by those who themselves are forgotten.